Yuri-Njathi/building-ml-dependencies-from-source/README.md

 `export BUILD_TEST=0 # for faster builds`

-`export MAX_JOBS=8 # I had 8 cores in one machine and 4 in another # To find the number of cores I used `lscpu`
+`export MAX_JOBS=8` # I had 8 cores in one machine and 4 in another # To find the number of cores I used `lscpu`

 `# export NO_NNPACK=1 # update July 19, this is optional, can build with NNPACK`

 `# export NO_QNNPACK=1 # same as above can be omitted`

-B.
-Install the latest Raspberry Pi OS (32-bit).
-Run `sudo apt update && sudo apt upgrade`.
-Run `git clone git@github.com:ljk53/pytorch-rpi && cd pytorch-rpi`.
-Run `LIBTORCH_VARIANT=armv7l-cxx11-abi-shared-without-deps ./build_libtorch.sh`.
+Build the Pytorch wheel; took about 2 and a half hours for the 8-core machine `python setup.py bdist_wheel`

+the wheel will be inside `dist/` folder within the `pytorch/` folder.

+Mount disk # Why??
+`mount -o bind /dev /tmp/F30ARM/dev`

-#### Torchvision
+B. #### Torchvision

-`git clone https://github.com/pytorch/vision && cd vision
-git checkout v0.8.1
-git submodule update --init --recursive python setup.py bdist_wheel`
+Install pytorch
+`pip3 install ../pytorch/dist/torch-1.9.0a0+gitd69c22d-cp37-cp37m-linux_armv7l.whl`

 ## References
 1. [PyTorch 1.7.0 and torchvision 0.8.0 builds for RaspberryPi 4 (32bit OS)](https://github.com/Kashu7100/pytorch-armv7l)